 How will I learn?

-Upon graduation, you will have acquired a level of understanding of biomedical sciences that will enable you to contribute to, and guide, public debate on issues that affect healthcare for present and future generations.
+Upon graduation, you will have acquired a level of understanding of Biomedical Informatics that will enable you to contribute to, and guide, public debate on issues that affect healthcare for present and future generations.

 How will I be assessed?

 In-course assessment and exams are used in all years of the programme.
 Your final classification will be based on your performance in Years 3 and 4.

 Graduates with a Biomedical Informatics dual award from the University of Edinburgh and Zhejiang University will have attributes that are highly valued in all biomedical disciplines.

 The ability to think critically about the scientific basis of bioinformatics and biomedical sciences in relation to clinical practice and the research training with its emphasis on analytical and scientific skills will have a positive influence on your career development.